neurite/debian-setup/docs/1005-python.md

 PATH="${PYCHARM_HOME}/bin:${PATH}"
 ```

-Next add a desktop shortcut.
+Next, add a desktop shortcut.
 Files with .desktop extension are desktop entries for applications.
 By putting `.desktop` files into `/usr/share/applications` (for system-wide) or `.local/share/applications` (for the current user only), Linux will recognize them and show the app icons for launching from start menu.
-Here is the `pycharm.desktop` file for PyCharm:
+Here is the `pycharm.desktop` file:

 ```
 [Desktop Entry]